 Sometimes it feels as if there isn't enough time in the day to get through all the recommended reading often assigned by lecturers in preparation for future classes.

-In order to combat this, compartmentalizing the assigned reading/extracurricular studying with your partner and summarising the main points together prior to the next lesson is an effective way to stay on top of the game.
+In order to combat this, compartmentalizing the assigned reading/extracurricular studying with your partner and summarizing the main points together prior to the next lesson is an effective way to stay on top of the game.

 When it comes to looking for an experienced tutor, there is no better reference than the faculty of the economics department.